-Yamanishi, R., Nishihara, Y. are with the College of Information Science and Engineering, Ritsumeikan University, E-mail: {ryama, nisihara}@fc.ritsumei.ac.jp must be selected to compose the attractive and intelligible scientific posters.
+Yamanishi, R., Nishihara, Y. and Fukumoto, J. are with the College of Information Science and Engineering, Ritsumeikan University, E-mail: {ryama, nisihara, fukumoto}@media.ritsumei.ac.jp

 Qiang et al. proposed a method of automatically generating the presentation posters from the papers [5].
 With their system, the important sentences and the layout are automatically determined using a machine learning mechanism, though the figures/tables used in the scientific poster are subjectively and interactively selected by the user.
 The figures/tables in a paper help the reader to easily understand the contents of the paper and are essential materials for a presentation poster.
 Only selected figures/tables, which are important in a paper, are included in the presentation poster.
 The figures/tables used in a poster are the key factors in evaluating the effectiveness of a poster.
 This may be one of the reasons that organizing posters is difficult.
 To organize posters, authors must consider the importance of the figures/tables, and have to choose a few appropriate ones several.
 Estimating the importance of figures/tables might be helpful in organizing presentation posters.